 St. John Fisher College is committed to providing a prompt, thorough, equitable, and impartial resolution of all reported violations of this policy.

-The Title IX coordinator will determine the appropriate resolution process after conducting an Initial Review of the reported information, consulting with the Reporting Individual/Complainant, considering campus safety, and evaluating the College's obligation to maintain an environment free from harassment and discrimination.
+The Title IX Coordinator will determine the appropriate resolution process after conducting an Initial Review of the reported information, consulting with the Complainant, considering campus safety, and evaluating the College’s obligation to maintain an environment free from harassment and discrimination.

-The Title IX coordinator is responsible for an Initial Review of disclosures and/or reports of potential violations of the Sexual Misconduct Policy.
+The Title IX Coordinator is responsible for an Initial Review of disclosures and/or reports of potential violations of the Title IX and Sexual Misconduct Policy.
 The goal of this Initial Review is to provide an integrated and coordinated response to reports of sexual misconduct.
-The Initial Review will consider the nature of the report, the safety of the individual and of the campus community, and the Reporting Individual’s expressed preference for resolution.
+The Initial Review will consider the nature of the report, the safety of the individual and of the campus community, and the Complainant’s expressed preference for resolution.
 The Initial Review will proceed to the point where a reasonable assessment of the safety of all involved parties and the community can be made.

-In order to protect the safety of the campus community, the Title IX coordinator may need to proceed with an investigation even if a Reporting Individual specifically requests that the matter not be pursued.
-The Title IX coordinator may also initiate an investigation of potential violations of this policy even absent a formal report or identified Complainant or Respondent and even if a report has been withdrawn.
-In such a circumstance, the Title IX coordinator will take into account the Reporting Individual’s articulated concerns, the safety of the campus community, fairness to all individuals involved, and the College's obligations under Title IX.
-The Title IX coordinator will balance the Reporting Individual's request against the following factors in reaching a determination on whether the request can be honored:
+In order to protect the safety of the campus community, the Title IX Coordinator may need to proceed with an investigation even if a Complainant specifically requests that the matter not be pursued.
+The Title IX Coordinator may also initiate an investigation of potential violations of this Policy even absent a formal report or identified Complainant or Respondent and even if a report has been withdrawn.
+In such a circumstance, the Title IX Coordinator will take into account the Complainant’s articulated concerns, the safety of the campus community, fairness to all individuals involved, and the College’s obligations under Title IX.
+The Title IX Coordinator will balance the Complainant’s request against the following factors in reaching a determination on whether the request can be honored:

 - The totality of the known circumstances;

-- Whether the Accused/Respondent has a history of violent behavior or is a repeat offender;
+- Whether the Respondent has a history of violent behavior or is a repeat offender;

-- Whether the incident represents escalation in unlawful conduct on behalf of the Accused/Respondent from previously noted behavior;
+- Whether the incident represents escalation in unlawful conduct on behalf of the Respondent from previously noted behavior;

-- The increased risk that the Accused/Respondent will commit additional acts of violence;
+- The increased risk that the Respondent will commit additional acts of violence;

-- Whether the Accused/Respondent used a weapon or force;
+- Whether the Respondent used a weapon or force;

 - Whether the College possesses other means to obtain relevant evidence such as security footage;